TrinaNix4/CS1400_Python_Programs/Readme.md

 higher the sound wave - the louder

 sampled sound wave - when digitizing the information, losing a little bit of original sound wave because storing it in 1's and 0's.

+# Loops

+- repeat segments of code
+  - for loop: iterates a certain number of times
+  - while loop: iterates while a condition is true